Investigating the contribution of author- and publication-specific features to scholars' h-index prediction: Related Work

+Wu et al. \cite{wu2019predicting} investigated the stability of predictive models for long-term prediction (ten future years) and compared their method with state-of-the-art \cite{ayaz2018predicting,weihs2017learning,dong2016can}.
+They used time series features (the history of the h-index) and more impact-based features in their analyses, which are less valuable to predict the future impact of young researchers.
+They found better performance among all mentioned works.
+However, they included only the authors with an h-index higher than four and junior researchers whose predicting their scientific impact is more challenging have been excluded from their study.

+We tackle these issues by investigating novel author- and paper-specific features for the prediction task and verifying their contribution to the h-index prediction for researchers with varying scientific experiences.

-\subsection{Influential factors on scientific impact}
+\subsection{Influential Factors on Scientific Impact}

-In the following, we categorize the features affecting the scientific impacts into three groups: demographic, paper/venue, and co-author-based factors and report the previous related studies.
+In the following, we categorize the features affecting the scientific impacts into three groups: demographic, paper/venue, and coauthor-based factors, and report the previous related studies.

-\subsubsection{Demographic factors}
+\subsubsection{Demographic Factors}

-\textbf{Academic mobility:} In the contemporary science, collaboration plays a significant role and international academic mobility affects the collaboration networks which furthers more knowledge transmission among countries and scholars.
-Therefore, investigating its impact on science and scientists has been the focus of many studies.
-Our recent study (\cite{momeni2022many}) revealed the positive impact of international mobility on number of publications and received citations.
-However, mobile researchers do not perform necessarily better than those without mobility experience. \cite{singh2018comparing} found that differences in research outputs between returnee PhD holders and those trained in their home country are field-specific and depend on their seniority. \cite{netz2020effects} reviewed the studies that investigated the effect of mobility on some scientific outcomes and found that most studies suggest a positive effect on mobility.
-But they reported some studies that demonstrated a negative effect mainly on productivity and citation impact and proposed a positive impact of mobility only under specific circumstances. \cite{liu2021academic} found that international collaboration before mobility has an essential role in high performance after mobility.
+\textbf{Academic mobility:} In contemporary science, collaboration plays a significant role, and international academic mobility affects the collaboration networks, which furthers knowledge transmission among countries and scholars.
+Therefore, many studies have focused on investigating its impact on science and scientists.
+Our recent study \cite{momeni2022many} revealed the positive impact of international mobility on the number of publications and received citations.
+However, mobile researchers do not necessarily perform better than those without mobility experience.
+Singh \cite{singh2018comparing} found that differences in research outputs between returnee Ph.D. holders and those trained in their home country are field-specific and depend on their seniority.
+Netz et al. \cite{netz2020effects} reviewed the studies that investigated the effect of mobility on some scientific outcomes and found that most studies suggest a positive effect on mobility.
+But they reported some studies that demonstrated a negative effect on productivity and citation impact and proposed a positive impact of mobility only under specific circumstances.
+Liu et al. \cite{liu2021academic} found that international collaboration before mobility has an essential role in high performance after mobility.
 The reputation of institutions is another influential factor they discovered in their study.